VoiciehBy/VoiciehBy/README.md

 ### Hello there :hand: !
-I'm Computer Science Graduate of FoMaCS UoL.
+I'm Computer Science Graduate of Faculty of Mathematics and Computer Science, University of Lodz, Central Poland (FoMaCS UoL).
   I'm able to code in different languages including:
 - C/C++
 - C#